 audienceclaim to the /authorize endpoint of the Authentication API.

 For single-page apps

 Providing secure authentication in SPAs has a number of challenges based on your application’s use case.
 New browser privacy controls like Intelligent Tracking Prevention (ITP) adversely impact the user experience in SPAs by preventing access to third-party cookies.

-Auth0’s former guidance was to use the Authorization Code Flow with Proof Key for Code Exchange (PKCE) in conjuntion with Silent Authentication in SPAs.
-This is more secure solution than the Implicit Flow but not as secure as the Authorization Code Flow with Proof Key for Code Exchange (PKCE) with Refresh Token Rotation.
+Auth0’s former guidance was to use the Authorization Code Flow with Proof Key for Code Exchange (PKCE) in conjunction with Silent Authentication in SPAs.
+This is more secure solution than the Implicit Flow but not as secure as the Authorization Code Flow with Proof Key for Code Exchange (PKCE) with refresh token rotation.
 If you want a more detailed explanation about the challenges of using the Implicit Flow in SPAs, please read this blog article OAuth2 Implicit Grant and SPA.

 For information on using refresh tokens with our mobile SDKs, see: